jmmcatee/cracklord/server/api.md

 ### Resource
 + Running - The resource is accepting jobs and processing them.
 + Paused - The resource is not accepting jobs.

+## Authentication
+For all API calls (except login), an authentication token must be submitted with the call.
+This token will be provided as a response upon successful login.
+The server will then expect the token to be provided within an HTTP header named AuthorizationToken.

 # API Documentation
 ## Users / Credentials